cplusplus/SG20/doc/main.md

 __INCLUDE__(doc/introduction.md)

-# Summary of Modules/Areas and Topics
+# Summary of Modules and Topics

-In the sections that follow, the various modules/areas and topics are presented.
+In the sections that follow, the various modules and topics are presented.
-There is one section per module/area.
+There is one section per module.
-For each module/area, a table listing the various topics in that module/area is provided.
+For each module, a table listing the various topics in that module is provided.
 The ID for a topic is linked to the detailed coverage of that topic that comes later in the document.